Two SSLC students beaten with sticks for teasing a girl

 "We don't know why the accused beat up the boys.
 Though in pain, they managed to write their SSLC exam," Shabbir said.

-A case of causing hurt by dangerous weapons, wrongful restraint and another section of Bharatiya Nyaya Sanhita (BNS) were registered against the five accused.
+A case of causing hurt by dangerous weapons, wrongful restraint and another section of BNS were registered against the five accused.
 Police are said to have detained three accused and a search is on for the other two, according to the report by The New Indian Express.